WordPoints/standards/PHP.md

 ### Using Global Variables

-Of course, WordPress uses some global variables, like `$wpdb`, and it's fine for you to _use_ globals provided by WordPress/other plugins/etc. Just don't create any new ones.
+Of course, WordPress uses some global variables, like `$wpdb`, and it's fine for you to _use_ globals provided by WordPress/other plugins/etc. when necessary.
+Just don't create any new ones.

 When using a global variable, you MUST declare it `global` in the current scope, even if you think that you are currently in the global scope.
 For example,